What is a blister?

 What causes blisters?

-Injury, allergic reactions, immune diseases, or infections can cause blisters.
-These
+Injury, allergic reactions, or infections can cause blisters.
+These include:

-blistering skin disease that often occurs in middle-aged and older adults
+- Pemphigus (a rare, blistering skin disease that often occurs in middle-aged and older adults)

-blistering autoimmune disorder that is more common in older adults (pemphigoid)
+- Pemphigoid (a blistering autoimmune disorder, more common in older adults)

 What are the symptoms of a blister?